alecxander567/Progress-Tracker/README.md

+# Progress Tracker App

-# This project aims to help others help keep track of their progress in learning for a more striaght forward and not overwhelming learning journey
+This project aims to help others help keep track of their progress in learning for a more striaght forward and not overwhelming learning journey

 ## Languages Used🧑‍💻 :